tolauwae/phd-thesis/src/main.typ

 = Introduction

+//#quote("Bertie Wooster", source: "Right Ho, Jeeves")[I don’t know if you have had the same experience, but the snag I always come up against when I’m telling a story is this dashed difficult problem of where to begin it.]
 #quote("Edsger W. Dijkstra")[If debugging is the process of removing software bugs,\ then programming must be the process of putting them in.]

 // todo the very first sentence should say something about bugs